Is the Solomon Islands Worth Visiting in 2024?

-Solomon Airlines is the national carrier and flies to Honiara from Brisbane four times per week, from Sydney once a week, and provides weekly flights from Nadi, Port Vila and Port Moresby.
+Solomon Airlines is the national carrier and flies to Honiara from Brisbane four times per week, and provides weekly flights from Nadi, Port Vila and Port Moresby.

-This has now opened more opportunities for further connections with Solomon Airlines domestic services to Gizo, Seghe in the Marovo Lagoon and Suuavanoa on Santa Isabel.
+Munda International Airport officially opened in October 2023 which continues to open up more opportunities for travellers and further connections with Solomon Airlines domestic services to Gizo, Seghe in the Marovo Lagoon and Suuavanoa on Santa Isabel.

 Solomon Islands weather